 Anderson received praise and letters of appreciation for his exemplary service as recreation supervisor in France.
 When he put together a final track meet between American and French soldiers, the French Commander of Dinard, Colonel Garson presented Anderson with a gold medallion.
 Before leaving Dinard for the port city of Brest, the Mayor of Dinard awarded Anderson with a citation for “promoting Franco-American relations.”
 Towards the end of his duties in France, Anderson represented the State of Connecticut while visiting several military cemeteries near the front lines of the war.

 One of Anderson’s greatest accomplishments came at the Inter-Allied Games.
-The multi-sport event commenced on June 22, 1919, at the newly constructed Pershing Stadium on the outskirts of Paris, France.
+The multi-sport event of 1919, at the newly constructed Pershing Stadium on the outskirts of Paris, France.
 Anderson collaborated with YMCA, AEF and French officials to arrange and promote the games.
 Competitions included track and field, swimming, soccer, baseball, wrestling, hand-grenade throwing and others.
-The games were open solely to men who served in the war.
-Around 1,500 athletes participated from 18 different countries.
+The games were open solely to war veterans.
+About 1,500 athletes participated from 18 different countries.
 Following the games, Pershing Stadium, a 25,000-seat facility was gifted to the people of France by the United States.

-Anderson came home to Hartford in August of 1919.
-When he resumed civilian life, he gave talks to Hartford audiences about his experiences in Europe.
-Next, he was invited to Washington D.C. by Congressman Augustine Lonergan where Anderson advocated for and witnessed the passage of a bill incorporating the American Legion.
-Then, he was offered a position in Poland by the YMCA, but Anderson had other plans.
-An affection for Hartford and a fervor for sports promotion led him to establish the Anderson Sporting Goods Company at 721 Main Street—a business that would last until the 1940’s.
+Anderson came home in August of 1919.
+Upon resuming civilian life, he gave talks to Hartford audiences about his experiences in Europe.
+He was invited to Washington D.C. by Congressman Augustine Lonergan to advocate for and witness the passage of a bill incorporating the American Legion.
+Around this time Anderson was offered a position in Poland by the YMCA, but he had other plans.
+His affection for Hartford and his fervor for sports promotion led him to establish the Anderson Sporting Goods Company at 721 Main Street—a business that would last until the 1940’s.

 At the end of the summer of 1920, Anderson plotted a best-of-three charity baseball series at Trinity College.
 He persuaded the Hartford Police Department and the Hartford Fire Department to matchup against each other.
 The municipal bodies played to benefit Camp Courant, Times Farm and the Home for Crippled Children in Newington, Connecticut.
 Sergeant John M. Henry, a former outfielder for John McGraw’s New York Giants, was player-manager for the Hartford Police.
 Hartford Fire earned two wins to take the series.
 In the winter of 1920, Anderson also experimented with a short-lived roller polo league (similar to hockey) based in Hartford.